 Authors should indicate on the title page of the paper and in the submission form that they are submitting to this track.

-The final program will make no distinction between papers accepted from this track and papers accepted from the regular track.
+The final program will explicitly identify papers accepted from the operational track to distinguish papers accepted from the regular track.

 What to Submit